Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

     vec4 down = texture(s_provinceMap, uv + vec2(0.0, -texelSize.y));

-    // Check if current pixel is on an edge bool isEdge = any(notEqual(center, left)) ||
+    // check if current pixel is on an edge bool isEdge = any(notEqual(center, left)) ||
                   any(notEqual(center, right)) ||
                   any(notEqual(center, up)) ||
                   any(notEqual(center, down));

-    // Write result to output image
+    // write result to output image
     vec4 result = isEdge ? vec4(1.0): vec4(0.0);
     imageStore(imgOutput, pixelCoords, result);
 }
 ```

-The texture would look something like this:
+The texture would look like this:

 ![black_lines](../assets/assets-2025-01-08/blac_lines.png)